 9. Can off-spinners bowl a googly?

-No, off-spinners use the "doosra" for deception.
+No, off-spinners use a variation called the doosra for a similar effect.

-10. Is a googly hard to master?
+10. Is it hard to master the googly?

 I am Manan Joshi , SEO All-Rounder at CricHeroes.